cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 Initial contents: Provided in {{cose-verifiable-data-structures}}

+#### Expert Review

+This IANA registries is established under a Specification Required policy.

+This section gives some general guidelines for what the experts should be looking for, but they are being designated as experts for a reason, so they should be given substantial latitude.

+Expert reviewers should take into consideration the following points:

+*  Point squatting should be discouraged.
+Reviewers are encouraged to get sufficient information for registration requests to ensure that the usage is not going to duplicate one that is already registered, and that the point is likely to be used in deployments.
+The zones tagged as private use are intended for testing purposes and closed environments; code points in other ranges should not be assigned for testing.

+* Specifications are required for all point assignments.
+Early assignment before a specification is available is considered to be permissible, however, such registrations MUST be marked provisional, using the description field, by prefixing the entry with "PROVISIONAL: ".
+Provisional assignments to expired drafts MUST be removed from the registry.

+* Points assigned in this registry MUST have references that match the COSE Verifiable Data Structure Parameters registry.
+It is not permissible to assign points in this registry, for which no Verifiable Data Structure Parameters entries exist.

 ### COSE Verifiable Data Structure Parameters {#verifiable-data-structure-parameters-registry}

 IANA will be asked to establish a registry of verifiable data structure parameters,